What is Naropa University?

 (e.g. "Psychology and Meditation") and the Maitri program.
 This ongoing meditation

 requirement creates a common ground for the members of each class as they study and

-the Psychology of Meditation.
+of the Psychology of Meditation.
 During those classes the student fulfills a sitting

 practice requirement and meets regularly with their meditation instructor.
 However,

 continuation of meditation practice after the completion of the courses is up to the

 student.
 The MA Somatic Counseling meditation requirement includes two credits of

 coursework in the first year.
 In the MA Somatic Counseling program, contemplative

 practice also takes place through conscious engagement with movement and sensate awareness.